 The next day, it was time to grill up some ribs!
 And it rained.
 I decided to make them in the oven instead.
 This part was incredibly simple.

-I placed the marinated rack of ribs on an oiled cookie sheet and baked them for an hour and a half, making sure to cover with aluminum foil after the first 45 minutes.
+I placed the marinated rack of ribs on an oiled cookie sheet and baked them for an hour and a half, making sure to cover them with aluminum foil after the first 45 minutes.
 Letting them sit on the counter for a few minutes was the next step, and it was rough!
 The yummy smell of the ribs had already been torturing me for the last 45 minutes.

 The final step in the process was to cut the individual ribs.
 They are very tender, so make sure your knife is very sharp or they will fall apart.
 I had great results with a finely serrated steak knife.